Rolled in Ronda

 'Don't worry we will take care of it'!!!

-The scaffold access 3 stories up to roof - not a guard rail in site - held together with old string and if the builder is not legal as is the situation with Ronda Properties = La Serrania Services then it is the householder who is responsible for keeping that injured person for the rest of their lives or paying vast compensation.
+The scaffold access 3 stories up to roof - not a guard rail in site - held together with old string and if the builder is not legal, as was the situation with Ronda Properties aka La Serrania Services, then it is the householder who is responsible for keeping that injured person for the rest of their lives or paying vast compensation.
 It is impossible to insure against this!

 'We often do works that do not get planning permission until after it is all finished' -

-'This sort of job does not need planning permssion' - Don't worry we will take care of it'!!!
+'This sort of job does not need planning permission' - Don't worry we will take care of it'!!!